Wolmer's Schools: John Wolmer, the great benefactor

-Wolmer’s importance in Jamaica’s history
+Wolmer's importance in Jamaica’s history

 When the English captured Jamaica from Spain in 1655, their main focus was in gaining as much wealth as possible in the shortest possible time, from the colony.
 Buccaneering raids on Spanish settlements and ships and the establishment of sugar plantations worked by imported enslaved African labour, became two of the most significant economic activities in Jamaica.
 Largely illiterate and uneducated settlers poured into the island seeking their fortune, hoping to return to England as wealthy, respectable citizens.
 The provision of education for the population was therefore a very low priority.
 John Wolmer was not the first to bequeath money for the establishment of an educational institution in Jamaica.
 Philip Vicarry (1676), Thomas Martin (1681) and Sir Nicholas Lawes (1695) all left money for the establishment of free schools in various parts of Jamaica, but those schools did not survive or nothing was done about establishing them.
-Wolmer’s will declared that a ‘free school’ be established in the parish where he happened to die.
+Wolmer's will declared that a 'free school' be established in the parish where he happened to die.
 His will did not exclude any ethnic group or class of people from entering the school, but simply said that a ‘free school’ be established.
-It is believed that his intention was for the school to be free of charge.
-It was the early Trustees who, in establishing the Wolmer’s Trust, introduced a racial bias and allowed only white children to attend the school initially.
+It was the early Trustees who, in establishing the Wolmer's Trust, introduced a racial bias and allowed only white children to attend the school initially.
 Reflecting the prejudices of the time, Jewish children were expected to pay for their education, while African children were not accepted at Wolmer’s until some time later.
-The school did not begin operation until 1736 because of some ‘defects’ in John Wolmer’s will.
+The school did not begin operation until 1736 because of some 'defects' in John Wolmer’s will.
 No provision was made for the housing of the school, nor were there any rules or guidelines for its management.
-It took the intervention of Jamaica’s House of Assembly in 1731, 1734 and 1736 and many amendments, before a law was passed establishing the Wolmer’s Trust in 1736.
-The Kingston Common Council, the forerunner to the Kingston and St. Andrew Corporation (KSAC), was responsible for the maintenance, direction, regulation, administration and management of the school and nominated several members to the Wolmer’s Board of management, for over two hundred years.
+It took the intervention of Jamaica’s House of Assembly in 1731, 1734 and 1736 and many amendments, before a law was passed establishing the Wolmer's Trust in 1736.
+The Kingston Common Council, the forerunner to the Kingston and St. Andrew Corporation (KSAC), was responsible for the maintenance, direction, regulation, administration and management of the school and nominated several members to the Wolmer's Board of management, for over two hundred years.